talwrii/wsgi_bridge/README.md

 # Wsgi bridge

-This is a bridge between Python 3 standard library BaseHttpRequest-based servers and wsgi allowing one to create a wsgi app from a standard library request.
+This is a bridge between Python 3 standard library

 # Usage

-`wsgi_bridge.WsgiServer` takes a BaseHttpRequestHandler application and produces a wsgi application (as the object's `serve` method).
+`wsgi_bridge.WsgiServer` takes a [http.server]([http.server](https://docs.python.org/3/library/http.server.html)-based application and produces a wsgi application (as the object's `serve` method).
 This can then be called from a [wsgi server](https://wsgi.readthedocs.io/en/latest/servers.html) (in the code below we use the reference implementation of wsgi).

 ```
     import wsgiref.simple_server